domstarkey/esc_pos_printer/README.md

 ## Installation

+### Method 1: HACS (Recommended)

+1. Make sure you have [HACS](https://hacs.xyz/) installed
+2. Add this repository as a custom repository in HACS:
+   - Repository: `domstarkey/esc_pos_printer`
+   - Category: Integration
+3. Click "Download" in HACS
+4. Restart Home Assistant
+5. Add the configuration to your `configuration.yaml`

-### Method 1: Manual Installation
+### Method 2: Manual Installation

 1. Download this repository
 2. Copy the `custom_components/escpos_printer` folder to your Home Assistant `config/custom_components/` directory
 3. Restart Home Assistant
-4. Add the integration to your `configuration.yaml`

-### Method 2: HACS (Home Assistant Community Store)

-1. Install HACS if you haven't already
-2. Add this repository as a custom repository in HACS
-3. Install the integration through HACS
 4. Add the integration to your `configuration.yaml`

 ## Configuration